maxb/vault-docs/modules.md

 that they suggest - those strictly unnecessary releases are the ones noted as "No material changes" above.

-To give some context to the version numbers, the point in the Vault development timeline at which each `api/auth/` release was made, is also included.
-These are described as:

-* "branch point" - the `api/auth/` release was made as part of a cluster of version number incrementing, just prior to creating the release branch for a new release series of Vault itself.

-* "mid-development" - the `api/auth/` release was made for its own reasons, outside the cadence of releases of Vault itself.

 ## `github.com/hashicorp/vault/sdk`

 The code in the `sdk` module is intended only to be used within Vault plugins.